tcultivator/OverClockedX/README.md

 # OverClockedX

-**OverClockedX** is a modern e-commerce platform designed specifically for computer and hardware retail.
-It allows users to browse, search, and purchase components and peripherals from a streamlined and responsive web interface.
+**OverClockedX** is an e-commerce website where you can purchase computers, laptops, computer parts, peripherals, and much more.
+It features an AI assistant that helps you check compatibility and provides relevan information to ensure you make informed decisions.
+With its responsive design and clean, user-friendly interface, OverClockedX offers an easy and seamless browseing experience across all device

 ---